At the Bottom of the River: Plot summary

 The works in At the Bottom of the River are usually denoted as prose poems by critics.

 “Girl,” is the first story in the collection.
 It was originally released on June 26, 1978, in The New Yorker and examines the struggles of growing up young and female on a post-colonial poor Caribbean island.
 “Girl” is a series of instructions, warnings and advice given by a mother to her daughter on how to behave especially in the presence of men.
 The mother frets about her daughter maturing into a woman, reflective of Jamaica Kincaid's own experiences growing up with her forceful mother in Antigua.
 The structure consists of a single sentence, punctuated by semi-colons, detailing the advice imparted from mother to daughter.
 The mother's voice is predominant in the narrative, only interrupted twice by the daughter who makes a feigned attempt to defend herself.

 “In the Night” was first published in The New Yorker on July 24, 1978.
 It explores the mystery and danger of an Antiguan night from the perspective of an adolescent girl.
 While walking in the evening, the girl ponders the relationship between her and her mother and her stepfather and the society in which she lives.
-It ends with the girl's wish to hear her mother tell stories about life before the girl's birth.
+It ends with the girl's wish to hear her future wife tell her stories that begin with "Before you were born."

 “At Last” takes the form of a dialogue between mother and daughter.
 This piece can be read as a companion to "In the Night" since it seems to be a mother's account of life before the birth of her child, responding to the final dilemma raised in “In the Night.”
 The mother here takes the opportunity to explain to her daughter some problematic issues while the daughter, an older child, echoes her jealousy and sense of neglect over the birth of her younger siblings.